snazy2000/SnipeitPS/docs/Set-SnipeitAssetOwner.md

 ```

 ### -id
-Unique ID For asset to checkout
+Unique IDs For assets to checkout

 ```yaml
 Type: Int32[]